Into the Wild. Kyrgyzstan

 Journey Rating – Adventure

 This trip travels through remote areas of Kyrgyzstan, an area of the world not accustomed to tourism and where few travellers have ventured.
 Local infrastructure more often than not, will rarely be up to the standard you expect at home or from other more well-travelled destinations.
-Toilets you encounter in public restrooms or in remote unscheduled stops along the way may be of the eastern ‘squat’ variety and toilets in homestays and small guesthouses may have a squat ‘outhouse’.
+Toilets you encounter in public restrooms or in remote unscheduled stops along the way may be of the eastern ‘squat’ variety and toilets in homestays and small guesthouses on this Kyrgyzstan tour, may have a squat ‘outhouse’.
 There are some long travel days, where we will be checking in to either a yurt camp or cosy homestay or guesthouse at the close of the days journey.
 These unique types of accommodation will not have all the creature comforts you expect from a hotel and will often be shared.
 Kyrgyzstan has a several microclimates and the climate can change rapidly depending on the area in which you are travelling, some of the areas we will visit on this trip are also at altitude.
 Facilities such as pharmacies, banks and ATM’s can be found in large cities but will be absent from towns, villages and remote places.

 A note about fitness